MicrosoftDocs/SupportArticles-docs/support/sql/performance/decreased-query-perf-after-upgrade.md

   This is a favorable option and can be used to target specific queries.
 Forcing a plan could be done by using a [plan guide](/sql/relational-databases/performance/plan-guides) or QDS.
 QDS is generally easier to use.
 - Use [database-scoped configuration](#database-level-set-scoped-configuration-or-compatibility-level) to force the legacy CE.

   This is a less preferred approach as it is a database-wide setting and applies to all queries against this database.
-Still, it is sometimes necessary when a targeted approach isn't feasible.
+Still, it's sometimes necessary when a targeted approach isn't feasible.
 It's certainly the easiest option to implement.
 - Use trace flag 9841 to force legacy CE globally.
 To do this, use [DBCC TRACEON](#server-level-use-trace-flag) or set the trace flag as a [start-up parameter](/sql/tools/configuration-manager/sql-server-properties-startup-parameters-tab#optional-parameters).

   This is the least-targeted approach and should only be used as a temporary mitigation when you're unable to apply any of the other options.